 If a student believes that he or she has experienced bullying or witnesses the bullying of another student, the student or parent should notify a teacher, school counselor, principal, or another district employee as soon as possible.
+Any district employee aware of a report of a bullying incident will relay the report to an appropriate administrator.
 Procedures for reporting allegations of bullying may be found on the district's website.

-A student may anonymously report an alleged incident of bullying by using BRIM located on the district website.
+A student may anonymously report an alleged incident of bullying by by using BRIM located on the district website.